-1. INTRODUCTION
+32 1.
+INTRODUCTION

 Contamination of soils by oil spills is a widespread environmental problem that often requires cleaning up of the contaminated sites.
-Phytoremediation is an alternative to more expensive remediation technologies because it is a feasible, effective and non-intrusive technology that utilizes natural plant processes to enhance degradation and removal of oil contaminants from the environment [1].
+Phytoremediation is an alternative to more expensive remediation technologies, because it is a feasible, effective and non-intrusive technology that utilizes natural plant processes to enhance degradation and removal of oil contaminants from the environment [1].

-41 42 Oil spills have degraded most agricultural lands in Nigeria especially the soils in the Niger delta region and have turned hitherto productive areas into wastelands.
+Oil spills have degraded most agricultural lands in Nigeria especially the soils in the Niger delta region and have turned hitherto productive areas into wastelands.
 With increasing soil infertility due to the destruction of soil micro-organisms, and dwindling agricultural productivity, farmers have been forced to abandon their land, to seek non-existent alternative means of livelihood.
-Aquatic lives have also been destroyed with the pollution of traditional fishing grounds, exacerbating hunger and poverty in fishing communities.
-Many authors have reported a lower rate of germination in petroleum or its derivatives contaminated soil [2, 3 and 4].
+Aquatic lives have also been destroyed with the pollution of traditional fishing 44 grounds, exacerbating hunger and poverty in fishing communities.
+Many authors have reported a of heavy pollution have been reported by [6].

+45 lower rate of germination in petroleum or its derivatives contaminated soil [2, 3 and 4].